Data Cart

 Comparability — United States [top]

-The question asked if the household had access to the internet.
+In 2020, the census question asked if the household had access to the internet.
 The question differentiates between access to the internet with a subscription, when a household member obtains access through a contract with an internet service provider, a landlord, the government, or someone else, and without a subscription.
 INTERNET includes both types of internet access at home.
-The source variables for this sample allow identifying the type of internet service for households with an internet subscription (fiber to optic, satellite, etc.).
+The source variables for this sample allow identifying the type of internet service for households with an internet subscription (broadband, satellite, cellular data plan and others.).

 Universe